 "I don't think it's worth spending time in the past," she added.
 "It's not something I think about.
 If I feel like I want to [retell my story to someone], I will.
 But I don't have to.
 I don't talk about it much, I really don't care to."

 Smart soon returned to the classroom and resumed her favorite activities.
 After graduating from high school in 2006, she enrolled at Brigham Young University to study music performance.
 Additionally, she became an activist on behalf of kidnapping survivors and child victims of violence and sexual abuse, recounting her inspirational story in interviews with Katie Couric and Oprah Winfrey, and eventually becoming a noted public speaker.
 Smart also helped to author the United States Department of Justice's 2008 handbook for kidnapping survivors, You Are Not Alone: The Journey From Abduction to Empowerment.

-In 2009, Smart moved to Paris for her Mormon missionary trip, a period interrupted by a return to the U.S. to testify against Mitchell.
+In 2009, Smart moved to Paris for her Church of Jesus Christ of Latter Day Saints missionary trip, a period interrupted by a return to the U.S. to testify against Mitchell.
 It was in Paris that she met fellow missionary Matthew Gilmour, a native of Scotland.
-The two married in Hawaii in Feburary 2012, and went on to have two children together.
+The two married in Hawaii in Feburary 2012 and went on to have two children together.

 Foundation, Book and TV Projects